This One Thing

 Friends, Family & Acquaintances – Lepidoptera or Hymenoptera?

-We all know a myriad of people and whether we know it or not, we categorize them in our minds.
+We all know a myriad of people, and whether we know it or not, we categorize them in our minds.
 Which people are safe to be around?
 Which ones make us feel good?
-Which ones are toxic for us?
+Which ones are toxic to us?
 And finally, which ones do we need to be around for our own good?
 All legitimate questions and all ones we need to figure out.
 Sometimes a good visual, taken from entomology, helps us sort out the categories.

 pexels-photo-1046287.jpeg

 Like butterflies, these people are not always around us.
-When we run into them or they call us, they are a delight and their presence is a gift to us.
-They speak healing and life to us and their “Pleasant words are like a honeycomb – sweetness to the soul and health to the bones.”
+When we run into them or they call us, they are a delight, and their presence is a gift to us.
+They speak healing and life to us, and their “Pleasant words are like a honeycomb – sweetness to the soul and health to the bones.”
 Proverbs 16:24.
 We can not have too many people in this category in our lives.

 pexels-photo-928968.jpeg

 We all know people like that within our circles of friends, family and acquaintances.
-We see them coming our way and we turn and go the other way.
+We see them coming our way, and we turn and go the other way.
 When we are invited out to dinner with them, we politely decline.
 We would not dare tell them anything of importance or relevance about ourselves because they would distort it and use it against us.
-Wasps are very good at gossip and the tales they have told about us are probably still circulating to this very day.
+Wasps are very good at gossip, and the tales they have told about us are probably still circulating to this very day.
 We know we want to avoid wasps like the plague.
-When dealing with wasps our hope is to know that “Discretion will preserve you, understanding will keep you to deliver you from the way of evil, from the man who speaks perverse things.”
+When dealing with wasps, our hope is to know that “Discretion will preserve you, understanding will keep you to deliver you from the way of evil, from the man who speaks perverse things.”
 Proverbs 2: 11-12.

 bee-honey-bee-apis-insect-144252.jpeg

 Are all the insects in the order of Hymenoptera negative?
 No, not at all.
 Take the honey bee, for instance.
 It will sting if threatened, but only to its own demise.
-The honey bee will die if it stings you and because of this, it is usually not aggressive.
-The honey bee does many wonderful things including pollinating flowers and fruit trees and producing that wonderful substance we call honey.
+The honey bee will die if it stings you, and because of this, it is usually not aggressive.
+The honey bee does many wonderful things, including pollinating flowers and fruit trees and producing that wonderful substance we call honey.

 I know I’ve placed the people in my circles in their proper categories.
 How about you?
 How do your friends, family and acquaintances stack up…Lepidoptera or Hymenoptera?